Knowing The Victorian Pool Fencing Standards & Regulations

 Permanent Safety Barriers

-During the planning phase of the swimming pool or spa install, there are requirements in Australian Standard (AS) 1926.1 outlining the design and construction of a safety barrier, also required during the construction period of the pool and/or spa.
+During the planning phase of the swimming pool or spa installation, detailed requirements are outlined in Australian Standard (AS) 1926.1.
+While these cover the design and construction of a safety barrier, it’s important to note that a barrier is also required during the construction period of the pool and/or spa.

 When is a Safety Barrier Required?